viscousbiscuit/ts-express-boilerplate/README.md

 # Working locally with Docker

-`npm run-script dev` will use node-ts using the `--experimental-specifier-resolution` flag which enables the use of es modules.
+`npm start' or `npm run-script dev` will use node-ts using the `--experimental-specifier-resolution` flag which enables the use of es modules.
 It will also enable the use of a debugger on port `9229` using the following switch `--inspect=0.0.0.0:9229`.
 Port `9229` is also enabled within the docker compose file.

+Configure the .env file to specific which port should be used, port 4000 is set by default.